Shane Burgos: Ultimate Fighting Championship

 Burgos was expected to face Hakeem Dawodu on January 24, 2021 at UFC 257.
 However, Dawodu was forced to withdraw from the bout, citing a shoulder injury.
 In turn, Burgos was removed from the card as well.

 Burgos faced Edson Barboza on May 15, 2021 at UFC 262.
 Burgos lost the back-and-forth fight via knockout in the third round, experiencing a delayed reaction to being knocked out with a right cross.
 This fight earned Burgos the $75,000 Fight of the Night bonus award.

 Burgos faced Billy Quarantillo on November 6, 2021 at UFC 268.
 Burgos won the fight via unanimous decision.

 Burgos faced Charles Jourdain July 16, 2022, at UFC on ABC 3.
 He won the back-and-forth fight via majority decision.

 Professional Fighters League

 Following his fight with Jourdain, the last on his UFC contract, Burgos indicated he would test free agency.
 On August 15, 2022, Burgos announced he had signed with the Professional Fighters League (PFL).

 Burgos was scheduled to face Marlon Moraes in his PFL debut on November 25, 2022 at PFL 10.
 However, Burgos withdrew from the bout due to an injury.

-Moving up to Lightweight, Burgos will start off the 2023 season against Olivier Aubin-Mercier on April 14, 2023 at PFL 3.
+Moving up to Lightweight, Burgos started off the 2023 season against Olivier Aubin-Mercier on April 14, 2023 at PFL 3.
+He lost the bout via unanimous decision.

+Burgos faced Yamato Nishikawa on June 23, 2023 at PFL 6.
+He won the fight by unanimous decision, but was eliminated from the PFL playoffs.
+However, after Natan Schulte and Raush Manfio were suspended for their bout, Burgos was allowed re-entry into the playoffs.

+Burgos faced Clay Collard in the semi-finals of the lightweight tournament on August 23, 2023, at PFL 9.
+He lost the bout via unanimous decision thus marking the first time he was defeated in his home state.

+On March 25, 2025, Burgos announced that he was a free agent.